XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/MealPlanList.md

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **240000** milliseconds.
+The maximum time permitted in our system before the connection is closed is  **240000** milliseconds.

-If the provider has more than 100 mealplan codes, or more than 20 codes for one single mealplan, this code will be mapped depending on the provider.
+If the supplier has more than 100 mealplan codes, or more than 20 codes for one single mealplan, this code will be mapped depending on the supplier.